-The insider: Often extension workers are not originally from the areas (or ethnic groups) which they currently serve, hence they have to make an effort to gain and maintain trust from communities.
-They do this primarily through the development of personal relationships, in other words building social capital.
+Often extension workers are not originally from the areas (or ethnic groups) which they currently serve.
+Hence they have to make an effort to gain and maintain trust from communities.
+Primarily they do this through the development of personal relationships, in other words building social capital.
 For example, participants talked about stopping to drink beer or attending funerals as an important part of their job.

 Cultural norms play a role in reinforcing these relationships.
 Hierarchy is accepted and less powerful people tend to depend on more powerful people, whether traditional or state elites.
 In rural contexts of Malawi, these hierarchies can undermine community self-help as ordinary people tend to wait for orders or assistance from ‘above’ and rarely question the activities of their ‘betters’.
 This might give extension workers a degree of authority but clearly has disadvantages for a CBM model aimed at citizen empowerment.

 Secondly, cooperation from communities is by no means guaranteed but is essential for CBM to work.
 Extension workers do meet with resistance, and express frustration when community members make their task difficult.
 For example, a common problem is the collection of water user fees, which in theory provide the funds needed for water pump repairs.
 People will often assert they cannot afford to pay, labelling themselves as ‘too poor’.